man455/wordpress-job-manager/readme.txt

 * FIXED: Admin CSS/JS are only loaded on the appropriate pages
 * FIXED: Job list filter not filtering by categories
 * FIXED: Some PHP warnings
+* FIXED: No empty message on emails list

 = 0.5.3 =
 * FIXED: Application list not filtering correctly if no rating selected